yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps.md

     ![A screen that shows choosing ASP.NET Core pipeline.](images/stepbystep/media/image72.png "Configure your pipeline")

 6. As a final step in the creation of a build pipeline, you are presented with a configured pipeline in the form of an azure-pipelines.yml file.
-Azure DevOps has placed this file at the repository root and will reference the file as configuration during pipeliene runs.
+Azure DevOps has placed this file at the repository root and will reference the file as configuration during pipeline runs.

 7. The YAML file contains a few lines of instructions (shown below) for the pipeline.
 Let's begin by updating the YAML with more specific instructions to build our application.